Josue-Caballero-Sanchez/Josue-Caballero-Sanchez/README.md

 ###

-<p align="left">My name is Josue and I'm I'm currently a 4th year computer science student at Arizona State University with expertise in web development.
-I have extensive experience with Java, C++, C#, and web development.
+<p align="left">My name is Josue and I'm I'm currently a 4th year computer science student at Arizona State University with expertise in web development, Java, C++, and C#.
 Feel free to contact me for opportunities or if you have questions!</p>

 ###